vectortree/sys-projects-c/README.md

 The PBX system provides the following basic capabilities:

-  * *Register* a TU as an extension in the system
+  * *Register* a TU as an extension in the system.
-  * *Unregister* a previously registered extension
+  * *Unregister* a previously registered extension.

 Once a TU has been registered, the following operations are available to perform on it:

-  * *Pick up* the handset of a registered TU (If the TU was ringing, then a connection is established with a calling TU.
-If the TU was not ringing, then the user hears a dial tone over the receiver.)
+  * *Pick up* the handset of a registered TU.
+If the TU was ringing, then a connection is established with a calling TU.
+If the TU was not ringing, then the user hears a dial tone over the receiver.
-  * *Hang up* the handset of a registered TU (Any call in progress is disconnected.)
+  * *Hang up* the handset of a registered TU.
+Any call in progress is disconnected.
-  * *Dial* an extension on a registered TU (If the dialed extension is currently "on hook" [*i.e.,* the telephone handset is on the switchhook], then the dialed extension starts to ring, indicating the presence of an incoming call, and a "ring back" notification is played over the receiver of the calling extension.
-Otherwise, if the dialed extension is "off hook", then a "busy signal" notification is played over the receiver of the calling extension.)
+  * *Dial* an extension on a registered TU.
+If the dialed extension is currently "on hook" (*i.e.,* the telephone handset is on the switchhook), then the dialed extension starts to ring, indicating the presence of an incoming call, and a "ring back" notification is played over the receiver of the calling extension.
+Otherwise, if the dialed extension is "off hook", then a "busy signal" notification is played over the receiver of the calling extension.
-  * *Chat* over the connection made when one TU has dialed an extension and the called extension has picked up
+  * *Chat* over the connection made when one TU has dialed an extension and the called extension has picked up.

 When the server is started, a **master server** thread sets up a socket on which to listen for connections from clients (*i.e.,* the TUs).
 When a network